 An individual can deposit in the Fund by supporting a student who would otherwise be the responsibility of the Division, or by transferring unrestricted funds to the Fund.

 A PI may withdraw previously deposited funds for the support of a graduate student who would otherwise be the responsibility of the PI (including travel to scientific meetings) or to pay the enrollment fee for a graduate student.
-Under extenuating circumstances funds may be used for an undergraduate student conducting honors thesis research, or a postdoctoral fellow (no more than two years post-degree).

 To be eligible for loans from the Fund to pay a student stipend, the faculty must be a member of a Program that makes mentor selection before the beginning of the second year.
 Those that don't select mentors before the beginning of the second year have many fewer ways to pay back the loan.